Understanding Form I-9: A Guide for Employers and Employees

 Section 3 (Employer’s Responsibility, if needed)

 Section 3 is used for rehiring or re-verification of employees with expiring work authorization.
 Employers should complete Section 3 as necessary and keep it along with the original Form I-9.
-Employers are required to retain completed forms for the duration of the employee’s employment plus one year, or three years from the date of hire, whichever is longer.
+Employers are also required to retain completed forms for the duration of the employee’s employment plus one year, or three years from the date of hire, whichever is longer.

 Frequently Asked Questions